 To help you get started and keep you on track, I am requiring that you submit a topic proposal in Week 3 (Module 5).
 In this, you need to identify which of the final research topics (again, from the list I am providing) you are choosing and how you think you are going to approach it.
 The goal with this is to make sure you are thinking about your topic early enough to really get going on your research.
 For this topic proposal, you need to do more than just restate which prompt you will be exploring; you need to be specific on how you are approaching it.
 For example, if you choose the prompt on the historical road trip, you need to identify your theme you are exploring in the trip, and at least a few of the locations and/or destinations.
 You cannot just say you are going to research the road trip option.
 I can provide you book or article suggestions once I know your topic area.
-This short topic proposal, due April 5, is worth 50 points.
+This short topic proposal, due April 6, is worth 25 points.
 I have provided a sample topic proposal in the Module 4, as well as in the Final Research Project module.
 Make sure you look at this topic proposal example before you submit this assignment!
 If you change your topic or switch which essay prompt you are responding to after you submit this assignment, you will need to get approval from me.

-You need at least THREE out-of-class sources, either primary or secondary, for your final project.
+With your research paper, you are required to also submit an annotated bibliography.
+This will be in addition to a works cited page at the end of your final research paper (in whatever style you are most comfortable with, such as MLA or APA), and you still need to cite your work in the body of the paper itself so I can see where you found specific information.
+An annotated bibliography includes the basic information of the source (author, title, date of publication, etc.), and it also includes a brief summary of the source and how you used it.
+Please see the sample on Canvas in the Final Research Project module for how this can be done.
+You need at least THREE out-of-class sources for your final project.
 Primary sources are those created at the time, such as letters, diaries, speeches, photographs, newspaper articles, etc. Secondary sources are written later, are researched, and include analysis or interpretation of events.
 In our course textbook, you will see a variety of primary sources (and they are explicitly labeled) and you will be analyzing some of them in your document analysis essays.
 The textbook itself is an example of a secondary source.
+There is an example of an annotated bibliography along with some suggestions and instructions in the Final Research Project module.
+The annotated bibliography is worth 60 points.

-While you can and should use the textbook, you still need three additional out-of-class sources.
-Your final research project is due by 11:59 pm on Thursday, May 11.
-Again, the final paper is worth 225 points.
+Your final research project and an annotated bibliography (with at least three out-of-class sources) are both due by 11:59 pm on May 12.
+There is an example of an annotated bibliography along with some suggestions and instructions in the Final Research Project module and in Module 9.
+The annotated bibliography is worth 60 points and the final paper is worth 300 points.
 To give you more time to research and write this final paper, there will be no new content for the last week of the class (Week 8).
 Again, this course is fast-paced, but you might want to be working on that paper before that final week.